spikeblade/healthnexus/README.md

 HelthNexus is a showcase project designed to demonstrate code examples for a data solution aimed at creating valuable insights for the pharmaceutical industry based on healthcare system information.

 ⚠️ **This project is for demonstration purposes only.
-The code is not prepared for production use, and the `crawler_manager` module has been significantly cleaned and simplified compared to its production version.**
+The code is not prepared for production use, and the `crawler_manager` module has been significantly cleaned and simplified in the production version.**

 ---

 ## Features

 - **Data Value Creation**: Demonstrates how healthcare system data can be transformed into actionable insights for the pharmaceutical sector.
-- **Code Examples**: Provides sample Python scripts for key components of the data solution.
+- **Code Examples**: Provides sample Python code for components on the data solution.
 - **Showcase**: Serves as a demonstration of the logic behind a data pipeline solution.

 ---